Seirdy/seirdy.one/content/posts/website-best-practices.md

 In addition to HTML, CSS is also a blocking resource.
 You could pre-load your CSS using a `link` header.
 Alternatively: if your gzipped CSS is under **one kilobyte,** consider inlining it in the `<head>` using a `<style>` element.
 Simply inlining stylesheets can pose a security threat, but the `style-src` <abbr title="Content Security Policy">CSP</abbr> directive can mitigate this if you include a hash of your inline stylesheet sans trailing whitespace.

 Consider inlining images under 250&nbsp;bytes with a `data:` URI; that's the size at which cache-validation requests might outweigh the size of the image.
 My 32-pixel PNG site icon is under 150&nbsp;bytes and inlines quite nicely.
-On this site's hidden service, it's often the only image on a page (recall that the hidden service replaces SVGs with PNGs).
+On this site's hidden service, it's often the only image on a page (the hidden service replaces SVGs with PNGs; see the section on [the Tor Browser](#the-tor-browser)).
 Inlining this image and the stylesheet allows my hidden service's homepage to load in a single request, which is a welcome improvement given the round-trip latency that plagues onion routing implemen&shy;tations.

 ### Round-trips